PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/AutoHost-MultiGame.md

 3. If you are hosting from one game version only (Sword or Shield), it must be the 1st slot in the games list.
 4. If you are hosting from both Sword and Shield, they must be in slots 1 and 2 of the games list.
 5. Close all games across all systems.
-6. Start the program in the [Change Grip/Order Menu](/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md).
+5. Start the program in the Switch home or the [Change Grip/Order Menu](https://github.com/PokemonAutomation/Microcontroller/blob/master/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md) depending on which option you choose.

-> *If starting the game requires checking the internet (because it is digital on a non-primary Switch), you will need to open up `PokemonSettings.c` and change `START_GAME_REQUIRES_INTERNET` to true.*
+> *If starting the game requires checking the internet (because it is digital on a non-primary Switch), you will need to enable ["**Start Game Requires Internet**"](/Wiki/Programs/NintendoSwitch/FrameworkSettings.md#start-game-requires-internet).
->
-> *If any den has uncatchable Pokémon (like Mewtwo or Zeraora), you need to set a flag to bypass that extra prompt.
-See Uncatchable Pokémon Prompt.*

 ## Options: